frenzylabs/ancilla/setup_image.md

 also check to see if ancilla-setup-xxxxx wifi network appeared

+## Cleanup before creating image
+If you added wpa_supplicant file then you'll want to remove your creds before creating the image:
+Edit /etc/wpa_supplicant/wpa_supplicant.conf and delete the network information.

 Then we can stop and remove the containers (not the images)

 docker stop wifi
 docker rm wifi
 docker stop ancilla
 docker rm ancilla

+## Update Wifi SSID to be empty
+sudo systemctl stop ancilla (otherwise when we edit the wificfg.json file it will get regenerated)

-We want the wifi ssid to be generated and since we just ran it we need to update the wificfg.json file to have an empty ssid
+Update the ssid field in wificfg.json file to be an empty string.

+This will allow the ancilla script to generate a new one.

 turn off the pi take the sd card and mount it on your computer On Mac can use disk utility